-Notes, cautions, and warnings NOTE: A NOTE indicates important information that helps you make better use of your product.
+Notes, cautions, and warnings i NOTE: A NOTE indicates important information that helps you make better use of your product.
 CAUTION: A CAUTION indicates either potential damage to hardware or loss of data and tells you how to avoid the problem.
 MARNING: A WARNING indicates a potential for property damage, personal injury, or death.
-Copyright © 2018 Dell Inc. or its subsidiaries.
+Copyright © 2019 Dell Inc. or its subsidiaries.
 All rights reserved.
 Dell, EMC, and other trademarks are trademarks of Dell Inc. or its subsidiaries.
-Other trademarks may be trademarks of their respective owners. addentative that be addentative of their respective owners.
+Other trademarks may be trademarks of their respective owners.